Morozzzko/structurizr-ruby/README.md

 If you've met something which doesn't have a nice Ruby DSL, you can always use [`Structurizr::Metal`](/lib/structurizr/metal.rb) to access Java classes and methods.
 Please don't forget to [submit issue or a pull-request](#Contributing) which describes your use-case and the missing features.

+## Versioning

+After entering 1.0, this library will follow Structurizr-core versioning.
+If the gem bundles `structurizr-core` 1.26.1, the gem will use version 1.26.1.

+Since Structurizr **does not follow SemVer**, there are no guarantees that minor versions won't break anything.

+At least we have version parity with Structurizr.

 ## Installation

 Install the gem: